Durward G. Hall Federal Building and United States Courthouse: History

 Since the early 1890s, the City of Joplin, Missouri had been petitioning for a Federal government building in Joplin.
 The new Federal building, designed by the Department of the Treasury at Third and Joplin Streets, started construction in 1903.
 It was overseen by government supervisor H.G.
 Ritchey, and opened for business December 19, 1904.
 Plans and specifications for the building were prepared and dated December 19, 1902.
 It was completed for a total cost of $150,000.
 In the opening announcement article in The Joplin Globe, December 18, 1904, the city's pride in the new facility is evident: "It's a long story, the history of the government building in Joplin, a story of hope deferred and patience tried, but as the public files into the post office tomorrow morning it may be confidently predicted that it was worth waiting for".

 Due to the continued growth of Joplin and especially the demands on the Post Office, in 1922 and 1923, requests for an addition to the original structure was made to the Supervising Architect, Treasury Department in Washington, D.C.
-In 1935, construction of two additional wings was started, and a grand opening was held on October 8, 1936.
+In 1935 as part of the Works Progress Administration, construction of two additional wings was started, and a grand opening was held on October 8, 1936.
 Senator Harry S. Truman spoke at the opening ceremonies.
+In 2010, the National Register of Historic Places established the Joplin and Wall Avenues Historic District with the building as a contributing property.